TotallyFarhan/StatsView/README.md

 flask --app server run
 ```

-### Step 3: Set up the Frontend
+### Step 4: Set up the Frontend

-Next, open another terminal (either Command Prompt or Git Bash work) and ensure that you are in the StatsView Root Directory, and not in the backend.
+Next, open another bash terminal and ensure that you are in the StatsView Root Directory, and not in the backend.
 If you are, simply run ```cd ..```

 Then navigate into the frontend using the following command: